10yard/dkafe/readme.md

 Gameplay recordings are saved to DKAFE's **/dkwolf/inp** folder.

-It is possible to set up other emulators and roms if you do not wish to use the default Donkey Kong focussed front end.
+It is possible to set up other emulators and roms if you do not wish to use the default Donkey Kong focussed frontend.

 ## How to install